Big Bang Nucleosynthesis constraints on resonant DM annihilations: The basic principles of photodisintegration

 In this section, we first review the basic principles of photodisintegration as well as the steps that are needed to calculate the corresponding constraints.
 Thereby, we put special emphasis on residual DM annihilations as well as the relevant formulae that are used within \acropolis (for more details, see~\cite{Depta:2020mhj}).

 In the early Universe, any electromagnetic material that is injected into the SM heat bath via processes of the form $X \rightarrow \gamma\gamma$ or $X \rightarrow e^+ e^-$ will induce an electromagnetic cascade via interactions with the background plasma.
 More precisely, denoting thermal background particles with a subscript $\cdot_\text{th}$, injected photons will scatter with the background via electron-positron pair creation $\gamma \gamma_{\mathrm{th}}\to e^+e^-$, photon-photon scattering $\gamma \gamma_{\mathrm{th}}\to \gamma\gamma$, pair creation on nuclei $\gamma N \to N e^+ e^-$ and/or Compton scattering $\gamma e^-_{\mathrm{th}} \to \gamma e^-$, while injected electrons/positrons mainly undergo inverse Compton scattering $e^\pm \gamma_{\mathrm{th}} \to e^\pm \gamma$.
 As a result of this cascade, the injected particles $X \in \{e^-,e^+,\gamma \}$\footnote{Sufficiently heavy DM particles can also inject hadronic particles like pions and nucleons, which can additionally influence the neutron-to-proton ratio and participate in hadrodisintegration reactions.
-Such effects become relevant for $m_\chi > m_\pi$ and usually lead to even stronger constraints.
+These effects have mostly been studied in the case of DM decays into hadrons \cite{Reno:1987qw,Kawasaki:2004qu,Jedamzik:2006xz,Freitas:2009jb,Kawasaki:2017bqm}, in which case the bounds are stronger compared to exclusive EM final states \cite{Boyarsky:2020dzc}.
+In the case of annihilations, such effects become relevant for $m_\chi > m_\pi$ and we expect them to lead to even stronger constraints \cite{Hisano:2009rc}.
 However, in this work, we assume that the DM annihilations exclusively inject electromagnetic material, and we leave the study of the effects of potential hadronic injections for future work.} assume characteristic non-thermal spectra $\mathrm{f}_X$,\footnote{These spectra are normalized in such a way that $\int \mathrm{f}_X \text{d} E = n_X$.} which can be determined by solving the cascade equation (dropping the $T$ dependence for convenience)~\cite{Hufnagel:2018bjp,Jedamzik:2006xz,Kawasaki_1995}

 Here, $\Gamma_X(E)$ is the total scattering rate of particle $X$ at energy $E$, $K_{X'\rightarrow X}(E, E')$ is the differential scattering rate of particle $X'$ with energy $E'$ into particle $X$ with energy $E$, and $S_X(E)$ is the source term describing the amount of injected $X$ particles with energy $E$.